Amsterdam-Noord: Parks

-The Vliegenbos (literal translation: fly forest), Amsterdam-Noord's main urban park, is known to locals as a place of relax and jog.
+The Vliegenbos (literal translation: fly forest), Amsterdam-Noord's main urban park, is known to locals as a place to relax and jog.
 Other parks in the borough include the Baanakkerspark, Schellingwouderpark, Florapark and Volewijkspark.
 The two latter parks (located on both sides of the Noordhollandsch Kanaal) merged in 2014 to become the Noorderpark.

 Transport

 Amsterdam-Noord is connected by one road bridge, the Schellingwouderbrug, and three road tunnels, the Coentunnel (west), IJtunnel (centre) and Zeeburgertunnel (east), to other parts of Amsterdam.

 Furthermore, there are five ferry lines for pedestrians and bicycles operated by the Gemeentelijk Vervoerbedrijf (GVB) to cross the IJ.
 They are operational 24 hours a day.
-They depart every two minutes for the Centraal station–Buiksloterweg connection (two boats at a time for this short distance) to every half hour for the Centraal station–NDSM-werf connection (one boat at a time for this long distance), with Centraal Station directly accessible due its waterside location on the other side of the IJ.
+They depart every two minutes for the Centraal station–Buiksloterweg connection (two boats at a time for this short distance) to every half hour for the Centraal station–NDSM-werf connection (one boat at a time for this long distance), with Centraal Station directly accessible due to its waterside location on the other side of the IJ.

 There are several bus connections with the centre and other parts of Amsterdam and with Purmerend, Volendam and Zaandam.

 Because the area is physically separated from the rest of the Amsterdam conurbation, it is not served by trams.
 The area is however served by the Amsterdam Metro and its Route 52, which opened on 22 July 2018.